Cutlery & Silverware Trading License in Dubai: Cost and Requirements

 The continued expansion of the UAE's food and beverage industry, including a growing number of franchise brands, cloud kitchens, and fine dining establishments, further supports demand across multiple price points and product categories.

-Operating from Dubai South Business Hub Free Zone gives licence holders access to a regulated, internationally recognised trade environment.
+Operating from Dubai South Business Hub Free Zone gives license holders access to a regulated, internationally recognised trade environment.
 The free zone serves as the issuing authority and operational base, providing the legal framework within which the business functions.
 Traders benefit from the zone's proximity to major logistics infrastructure and its established reputation as a hub for international commerce.

 Key Facts at a Glance